 Emma Bovary – Madame Bovary, Gustave Flaubert

 Does anyone really recall what Emma’s daughter is called?
 Even as a fan, I have to admit that it took me a while.
 This just emphasises that in all of Flaubert’s lovely, long descriptions of wonderful gowns and scrumptious food, Berthe is almost a footnote, just like she is a footnote in her mother’s life.
-Of course, Emma is sympathetic for living in a time with such constraints for women, but you can’t help but feel sorry for little Berthe is orphaned and left to work in a mill.
+Of course, Emma is sympathetic for living in a time with such constraints for women, but you can’t help but feel sorry when little Berthe is orphaned and left to work in a mill.

 Charlotte Haze – Lolita, Vladmir Nabokov